 - They are dynamic but calculated once every night

 Examples of useful target audiences:

 - Active 12 months – email / SMS, Made at least one purchase past 12 months + Reachable by email / SMS.
-Put efforts in converting active customers.
-They have greater potential to visit you soon again.
-Customers who haven’t visited you for long must be processed differently.
+Put efforts into converting active customers.
+They have greater potential to visit you again soon.
+Customers who haven’t visited you for a long time must be processed differently.

-- Inactive – Haven’t made a purchase past 18 months +reachable by email.
+- Inactive – Haven’t made a purchase in the past 18 months + reachable by email.
 You need to prevent inactivity before it’s too late.
-Identify customers with declining behavior and motivate them to visit you soon again
+Identify customers with declining behavior and motivate them to visit you again soon.

 - Member level – Create segments based on your different tier level criteria.
 Tiers are a great way to get your customers more engaged and are one of the best ways to customize your communication.

 Create customer segments that you often communicate with, or just want to keep track of.
 Here is some information about your segments: They are dynamic and real-time, meaning they are recalculated every time they are used.
 All contacts that match the criteria for the segment will be included.
 Segments are not available as a criterion for filtering in reports.
 No limits, you can set up as many segments as you like.

 - Best Customers – Your most profitable customers.
 Can be based on RFM criteria (e.g. R=5, F=5, M=5) or other metrics that define your best customers.
 Your most loyal and profitable customers deserve your attention and to be rewarded.
 Follow their KPIs to understand how they perform in relation to other members.